If you’re selling to a corporate buyer (B2B), chances are high that the people you want to work with are active on LinkedIn.

 Pricing starts at $16.66 billed annually.
 Very affordable,

 Buffer is one tool that makes it on almost every list of the best social media marketing tools.
-And that for that very good reasons.
+It’s a classic.

 Screenshot of Buffer app.

 Buffer makes social content posting a breeze as it makes it easy for users to plan their content and automate when to post it.
-It also comes with a powerful analytics dashboard that gives detailed insights into your content’s performance.
-This will help you optimize your content and overall social selling strategy.
+It’s not as modern as some of the other tools on this list, since it’s become more of a legacy platform over the years.
+However, their analytics are solid and helpful for optimizing your content and overall social selling strategy.

 You’ll also love that Buffer has a built-in landing page builder, making it easy to supercharge your lead generation strategy on social media.

 Buffer has both paid and free plans.
-Once you’ve exceeded the limits of the free plan, paid plans start at $5/month/social channel.
+Once you’ve exceeded the limits of the free plan, paid plans start at $6-12/month/social channel.

 6. Taplio